How To Conduct & Use User Testing: A Step by Step Guide - 5 minutes read

 Step #5: Review results

 Finally, you need to collect and analyze all the responses received from the participants.
 Understand whether each error is functional-related (User Interface related) or experience related (User Experience related); compare it with benchmark data for each performance area and identify areas for improvements.
-Compile your findings into actionable takeaways that can help you improve your digital product and share them with your team.
+Compile your findings into actionable takeaways to work out how to use your usertesting results to help you improve your digital product and share them with your team.

 Why Hire a User Testing Agency?